 Common Misconceptions

-- “Learning a second language will prevent dementia.”
-The dementia-delay finding is contested; methodological issues (diagnosis age, healthcare access differences, selection effects) complicate the interpretation.
+The dementia-delay finding is contested; methodological issues (diagnosis age, healthcare access differences, selection effects) complicate interpretation and have not been consistently replicated.

 Criticisms